 Tips for increasing water intake

 On average, toddlers need somewhere around five cups of water each day.
 In order to meet that goal, be sure water is always on-hand and accessible to your toddler.
-If you struggle with getting him to drink plain water, you can try adding a small splash of fruit juice to give it a bit of flavor, or even entice him with some ice in the sippy cup.
-Milk counts toward his fluid intake, too, but may get in the way of his appetite.
+If you struggle with getting them to drink plain water, you can try adding a small splash of fruit juice to give it a bit of flavor, or even entice them with some ice in the sippy cup.
+Milk counts toward their fluid intake, too, but may get in the way of their appetite.
 Stick with straight H20 when possible, and remember, fruits and vegetables are loaded with water, too.
 Happy hydrating!

 - Mary Mullen.
 “Water: How Much Do Kids Need?” eat right.
 Academy of Nutrition and Dietetics, May 2 2017.
 Retrieved September 14 2017. http://www.eatright.org/resource/fitness/sports-and-performance/hydrate-right/water-go-with-the-flow.